Anatomy of Experience, by Howard Rose

 Time to change the narrative.

-Create more places for people of color and women to the table and let them tell their stories.
+Create more places for people of color and women at the table and let them tell their stories.
 When the images in our movies and the faces in the audience at our tech conferences become representative of the diversity of the world, that will be a milestone for the tech industry and the role of technology in shaping the future.
 Let’s not wait for diversity to happen organically or for somebody else to do it.
 What steps can each of us take today so the future belongs to everybody?